 The inspector should evaluate the completion of the Qualification Report and Application Report in accordance with ASME Standard QME-1 as referenced in the applicable FSAR to support the functional design and qualification of pumps, valves, and dynamic restraints to confirm the provisions for the functional, dynamic, and environmental qualification have been implemented.
 In particular, the inspector should discuss with headquarters technical staff the specific aspects of functional, dynamic, or environmental qualification that should be confirmed as part of the review of the QME-1 Qualification Report and Application Report.

-The inspector should verify that licensee programs are addressing the functional design and qualification of pumps, valves, and dynamic restraints within the scope of the regulatory treatment of non-safety systems (RTNSS) consistent with the NRC regulations and Commission policy in SECY-95-132.
+The inspector should verify that licensee programs are addressing the functional design and qualification of pumps, valves, and dynamic restraints within the scope of the regulatory treatment of non-safety systems (RTNSS) consistent with the NRC regulations and Commission policy in SECY-95-132, “Policy and Technical Issues Associated with the Regulatory Treatment of Non-Safety Systems (RTNSS) in Passive Plant Designs.”
 For example, SECY-95-132 states that the designer should establish graded requirements for SSCs based on the importance to safety of their functional reliability and availability missions.
 As of August 17, 2017, the NRC regulations in 10 CFR 50.55a specify that licensees shall assess the operational readiness of pumps, valves, and dynamic restraints within the scope of RTNSS for applicable reactor designs.
 Application of ASME QME-1-2007 as accepted in Revision 3 to RG 1.100 is one acceptable method for demonstrating the functional design and qualification of RTNSS pumps, valves, and dynamic restraints.

 02.02 Preservice and Inservice Testing Program.